El Maitén: Location

 The town is located 5 km south of the 42 parallel (inter-province border between the provinces of Río Negro and Chubut), at 720 m AMSL.
 Ex-Provincial route 40 runs through it on a north–south direction, which connects to the city of Esquel 135 km south.

 Other connecting routes to El Maitén are National Route 243 towards El Bolsón and Bariloche in Río Negro Province, and Provincial routes RP 4 and RP 71, connecting to Cushamen and Epuyén respectively.

 El Maitén lies 35 km south of Ñorquincó, 55 km east of El Bolsón, and 70 km northwest of Cushamen, and 30 km northeast of Epuyén.

 Geography and climate

-The town of El Maitén lies on the right margin of the Chubut River.
-The river's valley is of Glacial origin, and in this region it runs in a north–south direction on the first highlands of the Andes on the West, and the ancient formations of the Patagonia to the East.
-The topography is mountainous, but of lower elevations, always under 2000 m.
+The town of El Maitén lies on the right bank of the Chubut River.
+The river's valley is of glacial origin, and in this region it runs in a north–south direction on the first highlands of the Andes to the west, and the ancient formations of Patagonia to the east.
+The topography is mountainous, but of lower elevation, always under 2000 m.

 This geographic region is a clear example of the transition between the humid wooded Andes areas to the West, and the classic more arid steppes of central Patagonia.
 Typical native trees of the area are the Austrocedrus chilensis, Coihue (Nothofagus dombeyi), Ñire (Nothofagus antarctica), and over 2,000 meters AMSL the Lenga (Nothofagus pumilio).

 The climate is semi-steppe, with humid winters with occasional strong snows and an annual precipitation between, 300 and 500 mm.